gauravpathak/zynq-zc706-buildroot-webserver/README.md

 - Port 80 on host machine should be free; please ensure that no other application is listening on port 80.
 Refer: https://www.cyberciti.biz/faq/unix-linux-check-if-port-is-in-use-command/

 ## Steps for Building the Image
-- Extract **Docker-Build.tar.gz**: `tar -xvf Docker-Build.tar.gz`
+- Clone this repository
-- Go to the extracted Directory: `cd Docker-Build`
+- Go to the clone repo Directory: `cd zynq-zc706-buildroot-webserver`
 - The directory structure should look something like this:

-  Docker-Build
+    zynq-zc706-buildroot-webserver/
     ├── build.sh
     ├── Dockerfile
+    ├── LICENSE
+    ├── README.md
     ├── run-qemu.sh
     └── zc706_qemu_webserver_defconfig

   -- **build.sh**: Shell script that takes care of building and running the Docker container image
   -- **Dockerfile**: Recipe for building and booting the Zynq-ZC706 inside the container
   -- **run-qemu.sh**: Shell script with QEMU command for booting the image (used in the Dockerfile)
   -- **zc706_qemu_webserver_defconfig**: Customized Buildroot config file for ZC706 target
 - Execute the shell script **build.sh**: `sh build.sh`
 > Sit back, relax, or grab a coffee; the build should take somewhere around 1 hour to 1 hour 30 minutes.
 Depending on the internet speed and host machine configuration, the build time can be less.
 - After the build finishes, the script will start the docker container with port 80 of container mapped to port 80 of the host machine